aliAljaffer/aliAljaffer.github.io/src/data/image-captioning.md

 - **StreamingBody decoding**: Confused me for a little at the start.
 Handled in Lambda by decoding and parsing the payload from SageMaker

 - **CORS and Auth coordination**: Ensured consistent headers and token handling between CloudFront -> API Gateway -> Lambda

+- **Cold Starts**: Due to the ML model being hosted on a serverless endpoint, cold starts can take up some time.
+Nothing can be done about this, however, except provisioning a dedicated instance, but then it wouldn't be serverless... 😜

 ## Conclusion